 subjective, cerebral hemispheres, mental process, book.

-10. From these concepts, build a series so that each previous concept is generic (more general) in relation to the next one:
+10. Build a series from these concepts so that each previous concept is generic (more general) in relation to the next one:

 psychology.

-11. From the words in brackets, choose those that are
+11. From the words indicated in brackets, select those that are

-to this word in the same respect as in the example given:
+to this word in the same relation as in the given example:

 a) Matter – ... (nature, substance, reflection, action).